2InfinityN6eyond/PaperClip/GUI/README.md

 ## Bridging the gap between database and GUI
 When designing program architecture, we found following problems.
+- Gap between information representation of database and GUI
     - informtion inside database is organized as property-centered (column-centered, or tabular) form, as we use relational database.
         - ex) 'paper' table has title, doi, author, abstract, etc  columns.
+        - ex) 'related_works' table has doi, ref_doi, etc columns.
-    - we could think that information inside db is managed as column-centered way
+        - we could think that db stores informations as column-centered way.
-- however, the GUI needs object - centered form.
+    - the GUI needs object - centered form.
-    - when plotting information about certain paper, we need every information of corresponding paper which is spreaded across records, across many tables.
+        - when plotting information about certain paper, we need every information of corresponding paper, which is spreaded across records and tables.
-- so we have to aggregate information for each paper/author from db and serve it to GUI when needed.
+    - so we have to aggregate information for each paper/author from database to be used in GUI.
-- it is tedious to manage db connection across every parts of GUI that need information.
+- It is tedious to manage db connection across every parts of GUI that need information.

 We created Paper, Author, QureyHander classes to resolve previously mentioned problems, suggesting elegant archiatecture.
 - QueryHandler